PySimpleGUI/DocsCleanup/readme.md

 `python3 -m pip install PySimpleGUI`

-To upgrade using `pip` you simply 2 parameters to the line `--upgrade --no-cache-dir`.
+To upgrade using `pip`, you simply add 2 parameters to the line `--upgrade --no-cache-dir`.

 Upgrade installation on Windows: